hack2skill/gen-ai-rush-buildathon/Bannerbot/README.md

 The self-serve tools available in the market either have very high learning curve or require expertise in graphic design subjects

+#### Solution

+An AI-powered graphic design tool to generate banners & YouTube thumbnails by understanding the user's input in their chosen natural language.

 #### Team Leader Email -